 What Are Spider Mites?

-Spider mites are a type of insect within the mite family.
-They are related to spiders and ticks, and are considered arachnids instead of insects.
+Spider mites are a type of insect within the mite family, are related to spiders and ticks, and are considered arachnids instead of insects.
 Spider mites have eight legs, no antennae and are extremely small.
 They are impossible to see with the naked eye, so you need to have a magnifier in order to see for sure if your cannabis is infested.
 They are called spider mites not only because of their eight legs, but because they spin tiny, silky webs on your cannabis plants’ leaves as a way of protecting themselves and their eggs from predators.
 There are different types of spider mites but prevention and eradication measures are basically the same for all types.

 Spider mite infestations often occur quickly and ruthlessly.
 Once you spot the signs of infestation, it is likely that thousands if not millions of eggs have already been laid.
 Eggs hatch in three days, and within five days they have reached maturity and start breeding again.
 Infestation can go from barely noticeable to devastating in a very short period of time.

 Spider mites are most common on outdoor or soil grown plants.
+What causes spider mites?
 The dead organic matter in soil is the perfect breeding ground for mites, and cannabis plants grown in close range to each other can spread the infestation incredibly rapidly.
 If you do not act fast, your entire crop could be ruined within a few short weeks.

 Spider mites feed on chlorophyll, the substance that turns leaves green, which is required for photosynthesis.
 The mites use their tiny teeth to bite into individual plant cells and suck out the chlorophyll.
 You can imagine how on a large scale this could be devastating to your crop.
-Without proper levels of chlorophyll, they will not be able to perform photosynthesis and they will be starved of nutrients and will eventually die.
+Without proper levels of chlorophyll, plants are not able to perform photosynthesis and they will be starved of nutrients and will eventually die.
 At the very least, a bad infestation will greatly impact your cannabis plants’ ability to form large buds.

 How To Spot Problems And Pests